For Guests

 What are the security policies?

-Visit calbears.com for information on security screening, the clear bag policy, prohibited items (such as umbrellas and hard plastic bottles), and other event policies.
-Commencement follows the same code of conduct as football games in California Memorial Stadium.
+Visit calbears.com for information on security screening, the clear bag policy, prohibited items (including common ones listed below), and other event policies.

 Will Commencement be livestreamed?